akhilvvn/HackP2025/task1_image_similarity_scoring/README.md

 - **dHash (Difference Hash)**
 - **SSIM (Structural Similarity Index)**
 - **ORB Feature Matching (OpenCV)**
+- **Streamlit Implementation:** Provides an interactive interface where users can upload an image, adjust alteration parameters (rotation, resizing, grayscale, flips), view side-by-side comparisons, see ORB keypoint matches, track cumulative results in session state, and export all similarity scores as a CSV.

 The goal is to evaluate how well different similarity measures perform under common distortions.